codechangers/codecontest.org/_includes/blocks/addAStore.md

 This will make the store open and close when the tab key is pressed as long as you add the tab key into your keys.

 ## 3. Adding the item when bought
-At this point we can use the action you sent in the `StoreItem` to add the item that you bought to your item bar.
+At this point we can use the action you added in the [StoreItem](/docs/StoreItem/) _object_ to add the item that you bought to your item bar.
 > **Note:** if you haven't made an item bar yet checkout the [setup items tutorial](/tutorials/blocks/setupItems/).

 We will do this in the `onMessage` _method_ in the **room.js** file with the [purchase](/docs/purchase/) _function_.